Purdue College of Veterinary Medicine Names New Assistant Dean for Administration

 Portrait of Leslie Martin

-A key administrator in the Purdue University College of Veterinary Medicine has been appointed to a new leadership role.
-Leslie Martin, who currently serves as director of financial affairs, will become the assistant dean for administration, effective June 1.
-The newly created position will be responsible for directly overseeing administrative processes, financial management and business operations while managing a team of staff.
+A key administrator in the College of Veterinary Medicine has been appointed to a new leadership role.
+Leslie Martin, who previously served as director of financial affairs, became the assistant dean for administration, effective June 1.
+The newly created position is responsible for directly overseeing administrative processes, financial management and business operations while managing a team of staff.

-The appointment was announced this week by Purdue Veterinary Medicine Dean Bret Marsh, DVM.
-“In this new role, Leslie will be a key member of the college’s senior leadership team and will serve as a resource and strategic problem solver within PVM and a proactive partner and connector to a range of stakeholders across Purdue,” Dr. Marsh said.
+“In this new role, Leslie will be a key member of the college’s leadership cabinet and will serve as a resource and strategic problem solver within PVM and a proactive partner and connector to a range of stakeholders across Purdue,” said PVM Dean Bret Marsh.

 Martin has been with Purdue since 2012, and served in various capacities before joining the college last year.
 She says she was attracted to the position of director of financial affairs because of the professional growth opportunities it provided.
 “Over the past year in this role, I’ve learned a great deal about the College of Veterinary Medicine,” Martin said.
 “When the assistant dean of administration position was posted, I realized I could continue my commitment to my current role while having a more hands-on impact, both financially and operationally, on the college.”